 What They Found

-The study found that combining hyperbaric oxygen therapy (HBOT) with drug treatments was most effective for patients with lower extremity ischemia.
+The study found that combining hyperbaric oxygen therapy (HBOT) with drug treatments was most effective for patients with lower extremity ischaemia.
 However, HBOT was less effective in patients who lacked collateral blood vessels, which are alternative pathways for blood flow.

 Canadian Relevance